Code-Institute-Submissions/Spyra-Moto/README.md

 ### User goals

-The main expected user is a broad field but expected to fall into one of the below criteria
+The main expected user falls into one of the below criteria:

-1. A casual user
+1. Mtorcycle owner
+Motorcycle enthusiast
+biker family / friends

+2. Someone who seen one of the page photo content in image searching machine by looking for custom-built botorbike
 2. Someone wanting a quiz time waster with little to invest
 3. Quiz enthusiast